catid/boss-balloon/README.md

 iOS version does not load

-Player bullet extrapolation seems too far ahead.
-May be on server side.
-Seems to be related to time sync.
-Seems to happen after server has been running for a while...
-Player needs to generate his own bullets - It looks too laggy on other screens Smooth player motion.

 Add score list to the UI

+Need respawn timer on screen

 Player respawn sometimes flakes out

-Laser size should not increase with player size

 Future: